StrombergNLP/strombergnlp/content/home/projects.md

 ## [Online harms](project/onlineharms)

-Risks and harms online are dangerous: misinformation, propaganda, bullying, abuse.
+Risks online come from many sources: misinformation, propaganda, bullying, abuse.
 We research data and methods for detecting and analysing harms.

 ## [Efficient machine learning](project/efficient)

-We shouldn't need to burn the earth down to process text, especially with today's efficient computers.
-We research into efficient methods for NLP and mahcine learning, making them faster and greener.
+We don't need to burn the world down to process text, especially with today's computers.
+We research fast and green methods for NLP &amp; machine learning.

 ## [Clinical NLP](project/clinical)